Changissnz/nu_merchant_principal/README.md

 is the super-cycle containing the other three.
 Every point on an arbitrary cycle represents an event of qualities and occurrences that forms a part of its whole.
-Two attempts are made to correlate a point of one "distinct" cycle to another.
+Two attempts are made to correlate points of one "distinct" cycle to another.
 The attempt, in blue, is a linear angular approach (in the geometric sense).
-And the other attempt appears to be a more arbitrary one that uses non-disclosed correlation functions to map the point from one cycle to the next.
+And the other attempt appears to be a more arbitrary one that uses non-disclosed correlation functions to map a point from one cycle to the next.

 While both diagrams ASOC2 and ASOC3 are merely incomplete and generalistic attempts to depict cycles, they do encourage thoughts that lead to a few issues of cycles and their cognitive processing.
+The issues on identitification, preference, and recognition in these cyclical schematics are a continuation of the discussion on the cycle as a hypnotizer and derecognizer.
+ASOC2 asks the question of how $C$ should be identified: purely by the occurrence of the chain $[1,2,3,4,5]$, or can $C$ still be $C$ after allowing there to be inputs of a questionably external cycle?
+Is the cycle to be identified as a strict sequence?
+What use is its identification if it is a simple abstraction that allows for wiggle-room, such as through the merged activity of another cycle and beyond?
+What scientific rigidity exists for a cycle to remain as its initial identity after undergoing some arbitrary magnitude of change?
+How can the preferential criteria for identifying a cycle be "evolved" over time to maintain the achievement of a balancing act between preserving the authentic identity and accounting for change that is spurred by spatio-temporal specifics?
+For these questions' answers crafted to suit judgment, regarded as objective, first requires the full consideration of the cycle/s as valid structural processes.

+Diagram ASOC3 shows the